Welcome to our mini-series on getting started with programming in Swift!

 Also, note how the names above are written.
-In Swift, it is common to camel case names.
+In Swift, it is common to camel case names, explained below.
 For variables and constants, follow these rules to properly case your names:

 - Start with a lowercase letter.

-- If the name is made up of multiple words, join them together and start every other word with an uppercase letter.
+- If the name is made up of multiple words, join them together and start each subsequent word with an uppercase letter.

 In Swift, you can even use the full range of Unicode characters.
 For example, you could declare a variable like so: